Prior to the meeting, reviewers are assigned to your application.

-- The SRO then uses the preliminary overall impact scores to order the reviews from most favorable to least favorable.
+- The SRO then uses the preliminary overall impact scores to generate a preliminary list of applications to be discussed.
 Applications in the lower half are not typically discussed.
-Applicants may resubmit a better application after considering the critiques they receive.
+Review order for the discussed applications is random.

 The review meeting is convened.